 Location: Hedehusene, Greater Copenhagen

-Sustainability profile: Social sustainability through emphasis on creating good community and a strong sense of belonging.
-To support community, Plushusene community apps and facility management curates resident activities such as yoga, card clubs, joint running, sewing and cooking events.
-Environmental sustainability measures focused on carbon footprint and on-site biodiversity.
+Sustainability profile: To support community, Plushusene community apps and facility management curates resident activities such as yoga, card clubs, joint running, sewing and cooking events.
+Environmental elements include measures to reduce carbon emissions and increase on-site biodiversity.